astrolabe-expeditions/data-platform-frontend/README.md

 ## How to contribute?

 We are eager for contributions and very happy when we receive them!
 It can be code, of course, but it can also take other forms.
 The workflow is explained in [the contributing guide](https://github.com/astrolabe-expeditions/data-platform/blob/dev/docs/CONTRIBUTING.md).

+Feel free to [open an issue](https://github.com/astrolabe-expeditions/data-platform/issues/new) for questions and suggestions.

 ## Licensing